dropbox/stone/doc/generator_ref.rst

     If it exists, it points to a DataType object (another struct) that this struct inherits from.

+has_documented_type_or_fields(include_inherited_fields=False)
+    Returns whether this type, or any of its fields, are documented.

+    Use this when deciding whether to create a block of documentation for this type.

+has_documented_fields(include_inherited_fields=False)
+    Returns whether at least one field is documented.

 get_all_subtypes_with_tags()
     Unlike other enumerated-subtypes-related functionality, this method returns not just direct subtypes, but all subtypes of this struct.
 The tag of each